wanderview/node-udp-header/README.md

 // write UDP headers out
 var out = udph.toBuffer();

 // By default, the UDP checksum is not calculated.
-It is passed through from
+It is passed through if
-// if you parse an existing buffer or set to the opts.checksum constructor
+// you parse an existing buffer or set the opts.checksum constructor option.
-// option.
 //
 // To calculate the checksum you must call setChecksum() with the ip header
-// object and udp payload buffer.
-// the src IP, dst IP, and data buffer. var iph = new IpHeader({dst:'1.1.1.1', src:'2.2.2.2'});
+// object and udp payload buffer. var iph = new IpHeader({dst:'1.1.1.1', src:'2.2.2.2'});
-udph.setChecksum(iph, buf, offset);
+udph.setChecksum(iph, payloadBuf, payloadOffset);

 // To write a buffer in place, provide the buffer and option offset
 // after the packet object.